 One of the most tedious parts of wedding planning is fixing your guest list and making the seating arrangement.
 These two constantly go through change, most especially when the wadding day draws closer.
 We shared some handy tips that can help you manage your guest list, and today, we’re adding to that by talking specifics for your Chinese banquet.
 Starting from the guest list all the way to the table arrangements, we’ve got your Chinese reception covered.
-So, no need to worry, just follow these steps and tips to breeze through that Chines wedding reception.
+So, no need to worry, just follow these steps and tips to breeze through that Chinese wedding reception.
 Let’s start now.

 How to Finalize the Guest List

 The first thing you should do is list out everyone you want to invite.
 Include both your guests and your husband-to-be’s guests.
 Next, categorize your list.
 For example, separate the list onto family, friends, schoolmates, colleagues, etc. This process helps in checking if you’ve missed out on anyone.

 Step 2：Define the number of seats.

 Once you have set the venue and budget, you will know the number of guests you can invite.
 You can compare your total number of seats available with your initial list.
 You know the number of tables and guests and have a better idea of the final head count.

 Step 3：Sit down with your parents to discuss their guests.

 Once you have and idea of the number of seats, make sure to meet with the parents from both sides to discuss who they want to invite.
 This is important so that you can reserve some tables for them right away.
 If your parents have a lengthy list, you can check with venue and see if it is capable to host more tables.
 Or, you can adjust the number of friends you plan to invite to accommodate your parents’ friends.
 We highly recommend giving way to parents, if they really insist on inviting a lot of their friends, because you can always invite your friends at another party.

 [From: This Traditional Church Wedding is Full of Laughter and Love / Photo: ]